minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-stuffed-panda.md

 When Miki was a puppy we bought him this Reverse-A-Ball Panda Soccer Ball toy.
 Miki played quite a lot with this toy when he was a puppy but later on he lost his interest.

 I turned this toy into a panda so that there was a good size hole in the panda's stomach.
-I put some kibbles in the hole and it took Miki about a minute to find all the kibbles.
+I put some kibble in the hole and it took Miki about a minute to find all the kibble.

-At the second time, I put kibbles inside the panda and also inside a Kong toy.
-Then I put the Kong toy inside the panda and it took Miki about 3 to 4 minutes to find all the kibbles.
+At the second time, I put kibble inside the panda and also inside a Kong toy.
+Then I put the Kong toy inside the panda and it took Miki about 3 to 4 minutes to find all the kibble.
 Poor panda :D

 ---